Stability of Correction Procedure via Reconstruction With Summation-by-Parts Operators for Burgers' Equation Using a Polynomial Chaos Approach: Stability in the Semidiscrete Setting

 \section{Stability in the Semidiscrete Setting}

 The problem \eqref{BurgerGalerkinUQ} is hyperbolic and strictly deterministic.
 Therefore, well-known numerical techniques can be applied to ensure stable and accurate solutions.
 In \cite{pettersson2009numerical}, finite difference schemes are used and the authors also employ the summation-by-parts (SBP) property in the FD framework to show $\L^2$ stability.
 Here, we consider correction procedure via reconstruction (CPR) methods, also known as flux reconstruction (FR).
 The CPR is a framework of high order methods for conservation laws, unifying some discontinuous Galerkin (DG), spectral difference, and spectral volume methods with appropriate choice of parameters.
 In \cite{ranocha2016summation, ranocha2017extended}, the concept of SBP operators is transferred to CPR methods and this property is an important tool to show $\L^2$ stability in this setting.
-The choice of an adequate numerical flux $\fnum$ is the major key for proving stability and in this paper we focus on this issue.
-In the following section, we present a general approach on how to select an entropy stable numerical flux for SBP CPR methods in the context of generalised polynomial chaos.
+The choice of an adequate numerical flux $\fnum$ is a major tool to obtain stability.
+Consequently, we focus on this issue in this article.
+In the following section, we present a general approach to select an entropy stable numerical flux for SBP CPR methods in the context of generalised polynomial chaos.
 We formulate the semidiscretisation of this method and prove stability.
-The main idea is the usage of split forms similiar to \cite{fisher2013high}.
+The main idea is the usage of split forms similar to \cite{fisher2013high}.

 We start with a brief description of SBP CPR methods.
 For a detailed introduction to the correction procedure via reconstruction methods and the concept of summation-by-parts operators, we recommend the articles \cite{ranocha2016summation, ranocha2017extended, huynh2007flux, huynh2014high, svard2014review}.